Wages and employment rights

 Communication with the employer

-If a dispute or problem arises in the workplace, we encourage union members to contact Efling for assistance .
-It is important that communication with the employer is in writing, for example via email or other electronic means of communication.
+If a dispute or problem arises in the workplace, we encourage you to contact Efling.
+It is important that communication with your employer is in writing, for example via email or other means of communication.

 Union members can always contact Efling Labor Rights Division for information, guidance, and assistance regarding wages or employment rights applicable to their job.

-You can send an email to the Labor Rights Department below or call
+You can send an email to the Labor Rights Division below, or call us

 510 7500.